 The purchasing process begins with the preparation of the annual budget.
-Each department will submit a detail of items requested to be purchased during the budget year to the City Manager and Finance Director.
+Each department will submit items requested to be purchased during the budget year to the City Manager and Finance Director.
 At a minimum, the budget detail shall be provided for items equal to or greater than \$250 for an individual item, however, departments may choose to provide additional detail for improved management of the budgeted funds.
-The City has a responsibility to its residents that the maximum value is obtained for each public dollar spent.
-Departments who are contemplating a purchase that will exceed a budgetary amount shall contact the Finance Director to ensure that provision is made for the necessary budget allocation before initiating the purchase.
+The City is responsible to its residents that the maximum value is obtained for each public dollar spent.
+Departments contemplating a purchase that will exceed a budgetary amount shall contact the Finance Director to ensure that provision is made for the necessary budget allocation before initiating the purchase.
 Any item requested which is not included in the current budget will require approval from the City Manager.
 If the amount is over \$40,000, City Council approval as indicated by this Policy will also be required.
-Any item requested which is included in the budget, but the anticipated amount exceeds the funds budgeted will require the approval of the Finance Director before submitting a requisition for purchase; provided there are sufficient funds available from within the Fund.
+It is the responsibility of each Department Manager to authorize purchases not to exceed any individual budget line.
+Should anitem need to be purchased that if purchased will exceed the funds budgeted, the Department Manager will need to obtain approval from the Finance Director before submitting a requisition for purchase; provided there are sufficient funds available from within that Department Budgett